djfumberger/retromega/README.md

 * Quick browsing
 * Sorting by title, date, rating, last played.
 * Filtering by favorites
+* Make sure to remember where you left off.

 ## Planned Updates
 * Search